Build and release an Android app

 During a typical development cycle,

-you test an app using flutter run
+you test an app using flutter run at the command line,

 or by using the Run and Debug